justinchen00/page/paywalld/paywalld.md

 ### mutation checkoutNewSubscription

 providing a hosted page for customers to finish checkout/create new subscriptions for given valid plan ID.
-Return `success` when the customer has an existing plan already.
+Return `success` when the customer has an active subscription of the plan already.

 ```
 mutation {